cpak10/ca_reserviors/readme.md

 * The reservoir data comes from the following location: https://cdec.water.ca.gov/reportapp/javareports?name=RES

 ## Deployment
-Run the following script to create two CSV files for precipitation and reservoir data: intake_all_data.py
+* Run the following script to create two CSV files for precipitation and reservoir data: intake_all_data.py
+* plot_data.py will plot the precipitation and water levels at a select reservoir.